fildon/zod-docs/docs/errors.md

 } */
 ```

-For detailed information about the possible error codes and how to customize error messages, check out the dedicated error handling guide: [ERROR_HANDLING.md](ERROR_HANDLING.md)
+For detailed information about the possible error codes and how to customize error messages, check out the dedicated error handling guide: [Error Handling](/docs/guides/error-handling)